Josh Bruce

-Joshua Bruce (born 8 June 1992) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL).
+Joshua Bruce (born 8 June 1992) is a former professional Australian rules footballer who last played for the Western Bulldogs in the Australian Football League (AFL) and currently serving as a development coach for the Bulldogs' AFLW team.
 He previously played for the Greater Western Sydney Giants between 2012 and 2013 and the St Kilda Saints between 2014 and 2019.
 Bruce was St Kilda's leading goalkicker in 2015 and the Western Bulldogs' leading goalkicker in 2021.